slaclab/surf/protocols/jtag/README.md

 where the payload depends on the type of transaction that is executed.
 All words are in little-endian, i.e., LSbits are transmitted/received first (on JTAG).

-The 32 least-significant bits of the header are defined, it is left-padded so that the payload is always word aligned.
+The 32 least-significant bits of the header are defined; it is left-padded so that the payload is always word aligned.
 The word size depends on the configuration of the core (`AXIS_WIDTH_G`).